When editing an order, Edit Order automatically refunds the order after the initial edit if a refund is due.

 Locate the item you want to refund and click the trash icon.
 This will remove the item from your order.
 By default, Edit Order will automatically return this item (in whatever quantity it was purchased) to stock.

-NOTE: If your customer will not be returning the item for any reason, navigate to the bottom of the page and click Edit under Settings.
+NOTE: If your customer is returning all items and you would not like them to return to stock, navigate to the bottom of the page and click Edit under Settings.
 Check the box next to Do not return to stock to override Edit Order's default setting.

 Refunding a partial amount for an item